locize/blog/source/_posts/is-your-software-ready-for-localization.md

 ## Do you hardcode text strings in the source code?
-Resource files should store all text used in the software; do not leave text strings hardcoded!
+Resource files should store all text used in the software; do not leave text strings hardcoded!<br />Just don't!
-Just don't!

 ## Can the order of variables in localized strings be changed?